 People are flooded with tons of emails every day.
 Unfortunately, we don’t have the time to absorb it all, nor do we necessarily want to!
 However, as an email marketer, the chance of your email being ignored is high unless you have a great email subject line.
 Your email subject line is the first, and possibly last, impression you make on a reader.
 Even though subject lines are a small part of your message, they are one of the most essential parts.
 According to statistics from Convince & Convert, 35% of email recipients open an email based on the subject line alone.
 In today’s blog post, we will be covering 4 tips to improve your email subject line.
+But, before we get started, it’s important to know what should stay away from first.
+The list of keywords below will be sure to put you in the junk folder:

 People like to know what they are clicking on, and if the email doesn’t follow up on what the subject line promised, they will feel deceived.
 Therefore, you must be clear with your email subject line.
 A recipient will read the email subject line to determine if the rest of the email is worth their time or not.
 Straightforward, descriptive subject lines generally do better than cheesy lines.
 However, this does not mean you can’t be creative or clever with your word choice.
 Even small changes can make a difference.
 You could use “Sale: Prices Slashed 30% This Week!” instead of “30% Off Entire Week”.